 SPECIES GROUP/SPECIES CITES APPENDICES INCLUSION IN NATIONAL RED DATA BOOK FLORA Liquorice Glycyrrhiza glabra Not listed Only included in Kyrgyzstan Arnebia spp.
 Not listed Not included in all four countries Ferula spp.
 Not listed Included in Kazakhstan, Kyrgyzstan, (only Ferula czatkalensis) and Tajikistan Ornamental Onion Allium aflatunense Not listed Included in Kazakhstan only.
 In Uzbekistan, Allium isakulii, A. rhodanthum, A. giganteum, A. majus are included.
 Ephedra spp.
-Not listed Only Ephedra strobilacea and Ephedra persica are included in Tajikistan FAUNA Snow Leopard Panthera uncia Appendix I Included in all four countries Pallas's Cat Otocolobus manul Appendix II Included in Kazakhstan, Kyrgyzstan and Uzbekistan (for Uzbekistan only Felis (Otocolobus) manul ferrugineus Saiga Saiga borealis and S. tatarica Appendix II with zero export quota for wild specimens traded for commercial purposes Only included in Uzbekistan.
-In Kazakhstan Saiga has a special status and there is a separate law prohibiting Saiga hunting and a criminal article with a separate clause.
-Golden Eagle Aquila chrysaetos Appendix II Included in all four countries Falcons (e.g. Saker Falcon Falco cherrug) Appendix I and Appendix II Included in all four countries Steppe Tortoise Testudo horsfieldii Appendix II Included in Tajikistan (Testudo horsfieldii), Kyrgyzstan and Uzbekistan Siberian Ibex Capra sibirica Appendix III Not included Argali Ovis ammon Appendix II Included in all four countries.
-For Tajikistan the following species are included Ovis ammon polii, O. a. severtzovi, O. vignei bochariensis.
-For Uzbekistan O. a. severtzovi, O.a. karelini, O. vignei bochariensis.
-O.v.arkal
+Not listed Only Ephedra strobilacea and Ephedra persica are included in Tajikistan FAUNA Snow Leopard Panthera uncia Appendix I Included in all four countries Pallas's Cat Otocolobus manul Appendix II Included in Kazakhstan, Kyrgyzstan and Uzbekistan (for Uzbekistan only Felis (Otocolobus) manul ferrugineus Saiga Saiga tatarica Appendix II with zero export quota for wild specimens traded for commercial purposes Only included in Uzbekistan.
+In Kazakhstan Saiga had a special status and there was a separate law prohibiting Saiga hunting and a criminal article with a separate clause, but this law was removed in 2023.
+Golden Eagle Aquila chrysaetos Appendix II Included in all four countries Falcons (e.g. Saker Falcon Falco cherrug) Appendix I and Appendix II Included in all four countries Central Asian Tortoise Testudo horsfieldii Appendix II Included in Tajikistan, Kyrgyzstan and Uzbekistan Siberian Ibex Capra sibirica Appendix III Not included Mountain sheep: Argali Ovis ammon Urial Ovis vignei Appendix II Different subspecies are included in all four countries.